microsoft/debug-adapter-protocol/specification.md

     reason: 'new' | 'changed' | 'removed';

     /**
      * The new, changed, or removed module.
-In case of 'removed' only the module
+In case of `removed` only the module
      * id is used.
      */
     module: Module;